 - Moody’s: A2

 Travelers is on good financial footing, earning strong endorsements from Standard & Poor’s and Moody’s, some of the nation’s leading credit rating agencies for the insurance industry.
-Its NAIC rating is 2.75, however, which means Travelers has received more than twice as many complaints as the average car insurance provider, adjusted for size.
-Many complaints focus on a flawed claims processing system, and reviews are a mixed bag when it comes to customer service, so Travelers only got an average rating in this category.
+Travelers has a good NAIC rating, which indicates customer reviews are positive overall.
+All things considered, Travelers receives a solid score in this category, with only a few points deducted when it comes to its financial strength.

 Travelers Car Insurance Quotes